dtao/aiadventures/summaries/2023-04-16-on-autogpt/on-autogpt.md

 there are human participants (which there would _need_ to be for it to be a valid test).

-It concludes my making quite a few predictions about how things will play out from here, and I would describe them as "cynical and probably accurate" (but perhaps that just means _I_ am cynical), based on the potential power of agents, and the incentives that exist today and that will only become stronger to use
+It concludes by making quite a few predictions about how things will play out from here, and I would describe them as "cynical and probably accurate" (but perhaps that just means _I_ am cynical), based on the potential power of agents, and the incentives that exist today and that will only become stronger to use